-2.3.1.
+2.5.1.
 Types of Bias¶

-After the 2016 US election, many experts re-examined the polls.
+EXAMPLE: 2016 US Presidential Election Upset, Ctd.
 According to the American Association for Public Opinion Research [Kennedy et al., 2017], predictions made before the election were flawed for two key reasons:

 Over-representation of college-educated voters.
 College-educated voters are more likely to participate in surveys than those with less education, and in 2016 they were more likely to support Clinton.
 Non-response biased the sample and over-estimated support for Clinton [Pew Research Center, 2012].